 Administer as soon as possible; however, if it is close to the time for your cat’s next dose, do not administer, wait until the scheduled time.
 Never exceed the total stated dose.

-If your cat does accidentally receive a double dose, ensure you contact the veterinarian for advise.
+If your cat does accidentally receive a double dose, ensure you contact the veterinarian for advice.

 Do not give to cats with a known hypersensitivity to the drug.

 Use with caution in geriatric cats, cats with cardiac disease, impaired liver or kidney function and only under the close supervision of a veterinarian.
 Confusion has occurred in humans who meet the above criteria.
-A reduction in dose may be necessary.
+A dose reduction may be necessary.